 Before going through the reasons for your 6.5 bands, let’s talk about in essay writing in general.
 Most of you have painful memories of writing an essay in schools.
 Try to recall the experience.
 Out of the twenty minutes for essay writing, you spent 10 minutes thinking about a great introduction and writing some scrappy lines.
 You realise that waiting for divine inspiration is of no use, as only 10 minutes are in hands before the final bell goes off.
 So, you start writing fast!
 Fast!
 You know some ideas are better off in introduction but now you don’t have time re-write.
 You also notice the odd grammatical errors, but you don’t have time to fix it.
 And the essay is finally ready somehow.

-Now, if you have gone through a similar experience in IELTS already read along.
+Now, if you have gone through a similar experience in IELTS Writing task 2 then read along.

 Most of the students read the topic quickly and begin writing to manage time efficiently.
 They don’t pay attention to all words neither do they reflect on the task at hand.
 For an instance pay attention to the following task.

 You must spend about 40 minutes on the following task.

 While there are some advantages of the group study, one must focus on self-study.

 What are the advantages and disadvantages of self-study?

 Give your relevant reasons and examples from your knowledge or experience to support your position.